section-engineering-education/engineering-education/articles/ToDoList-with-Flask-Firebase/index.md

 ### Introduction

-Flask is microweb framework in Python, which is light-weight and easy to use.
+[Flask](https://flask.palletsprojects.com/en/1.1.x/) is a light-weight, easy to use, Python microframework primarily used for web development.
 Firebase Realtime Database is a powerful no-SQL cloud database with SDKs, and client libraries in many commonly used languages including Python.
 Together, both of them can be used to build dynamic and flexible web applications quickly.
 Let’s dive right in and learn how to use these technologies together by building a To-Do List web app!

 ### Prerequisites

-- Basic knowledge of Python and HTML.
+- Some experience with Python and HTML.

 - [Python ](https://www.python.org/downloads/) installed in the system.

-- Flask installed in the system (You can refer this [article](https://www.section.io/engineering-education/python-frameworks/) for a gentle introduction and installation instructions)
+- Flask installed in the system (You can refer to this [article](https://www.section.io/engineering-education/python-frameworks/) for a gentle introduction and installation instructions)

 ### Step 1: Basic HTML template